Oatlake/ATNLP-Project/README.md

 ## Dependencies
 The project is implemented in Python using PyTorch.
-To get started use Poetry to install the needed packages.
+To get started use Poetry to install the needed packages, along with the requirements.txt file.
 ```bash
 pip install poetry